Windows Server Licensing Changes in 2016: Core-Based Licenses

 “To license a physical server, all physical cores must be licensed in the server.
 A minimum of 8 core licenses is required for each physical processor in the server and a minimum of 16 cores is required to be licensed for servers with one processor.”

-This definition is from the Windows Server 2016 datasheet, which is available here.
+This definition is from the Windows Server 2016 datasheet.
 Here’s what it means in plain English:

 If you want to license a physical server for Windows Server 2016, at a minimum you will need to buy licensing for 16-cores.
 This will provide you with the right to install Windows Server on a physical server that contains up to two processors, and each processor can have up to eight cores.